randyoyarzabal/chief/docs/README.md

 Running the `install` command will:

-- Install latest version of Chief by cloning the git repo to `$HOME/.chief`
+- Install the latest version of Chief by cloning the git repo to `$HOME/.chief`
-- Configure using a copy of default configuration template to `$HOME/.chief_config.sh`
+- Configure using a copy of the default configuration template to `$HOME/.chief_config.sh`
 - Add the library loading lines to `$HOME/.bashrc` (file will be created if it doesn't exist)
-- To start Chief, restart your terminal or `source ~/.bashrc`.
+- To start, Chief, restart your terminal or `source ~/.bashrc`.

-Type `chief.config` to edit the configuration to do things such as turn off the banner, hints, enable prompt customizations etc.
+Type `chief.config` to edit the configuration to do things such as turn off the banner, hints, enable prompt customizations, etc.

 To uninstall: